Activision Blizzard lawsuit alleges discrimination, sexual harassment, and 'frat boy' culture

 An Activision Blizzard spokesperson responded to the accusations in a statement sent to PC Gamer, which claims the filing includes "distorted, and in many cases false, descriptions of Blizzard's past."
 It goes on to say that the DFEH was "required by law to adequately investigate and to have good faith discussions with us to better understand and to resolve any claims or concerns before going to litigation, but they failed to do so.
 Instead, they rushed to file an inaccurate complaint, as we will demonstrate in court."

-The Activision statement also responds specifically to the claim of an employee committing suicide due to harassment, saying, "We are sickened by the reprehensible conduct of the DFEH to drag into the complaint the tragic suicide of an employee whose passing has no bearing whatsoever on this case and with no regard for her grieving family."
+The Activision statement also responds specifically to the complaint's suggestion that an employee's death by suicide was related to harassment, saying, "We are sickened by the reprehensible conduct of the DFEH to drag into the complaint the tragic suicide of an employee whose passing has no bearing whatsoever on this case and with no regard for her grieving family."

 It goes on to suggest that the filing paints an inaccurate image of Activision Blizzard as it currently stands, saying, "Over the past several years and continuing since the initial investigation started, we've made significant changes to address company culture and reflect more diversity within our leadership teams."